 The strengthening of the young nation also includes an international propaganda to its new French and Spanish allies.
 Autograph replicas are made by the artist.
 One of them, oil on canvas 244 x 156 cm dated 1779, was conveyed to Spain by an American diplomat.
 The political message gradually lost its force and the painting ended up being bequeathed to a Capuchin school in the Basque region, where it was bought around 1918 by an antiquarian dealer from New York.

-This portrait of Washington at Princeton was sold for $ 21.3M including premium by Christie's on January 21, 2006, lot 547, over a lower estimate of $ 10M.
+This portrait of Washington at Princeton was sold for $ 21.3M by Christie's on January 21, 2006, lot 547, from a lower estimate of $ 10M.
 Please watch the video prepared in 2015 by the auction house to remind the sale of this outstanding painting, the last of its type in private hands.

 1784 The Map of Abel Buell